Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 On the other hand, there are no such exemptions or deductions for other common forms of retirement income, including income from a 401(k) or an IRA.
 To help you decide if a Kansas retirement is the right choice for you, we’ve answered common questions about Kansas retirement taxes.

 A financial advisor can help you plan for retirement and other financial goals.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Is Kansas tax-friendly for retirees?

-Kansas is moderately tax-friendly for retirees.
-It exempts all Social Security income for seniors with Adjusted Gross Income (AGI) of $75,000 or less.
+Kansas is tax-friendly for retirees.
+It exempts all Social Security income from taxes.
 Public pension income is also exempt, though other forms of retirement income are not.
 Property taxes in Kansas are above the national average and sales taxes are some of the highest in the country.
 Kansas does not have an estate or inheritance tax.

 Is Social Security taxable in Kansas?